UTSAVS26/PyVerse/Machine_Learning/Fake news detection project/README.md

 # Fake News Detection

-This project is a machine learning model that detects fake news articles based on their content.
+This project aims to create a machine learning model that detects fake news articles based on their content.
 It uses Natural Language Processing (NLP) and text classification techniques to classify news as either real or fake.

 ## Dataset
 The dataset used is the [Fake and Real News Dataset](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset) from Kaggle.